WillSturgeon/WillSturgeon.github.io/index.md

 layout: default
 ---

+Hi, welcome to my research website!

 I'm a post doctoral research fellow in global seismology at University College London (UCL).
-My research focuses on high-resolution imaging of the Earth's mantle and crust using surface wave measurements, particularly focusing on imaging mantle anisotropy and attenuation.
-I'm also interested in constraining geodynamic models with seismic observations.
+My research focuses on seismic imaging of the Earth's mantle and crust using surface wave measurements.
+My research expertise is using suface wave amplitude measurements to constrain Earth structure.
+During my Ph.D.
+I built a regional crustal model of the western U.S., as well as global mantle attenuation model.

+Now, I'm building a global radial anisotropy model of the Earth's mantle with uncertainty quantification, as part of the <a href="https://www.cardiff.ac.uk/research/explore/find-a-project/view/2592859-mc2-mantle-circulation-constrained" target="_blank">Mantle Circulation Constrained (MC^2) project..</a>.
+This project aims to model 1 billion years of mantle flow, which will be constrained with the global model I am building.

 ### Research interests

 * Global seismic tomography, attenuation, radial anisotropy
-* Inverse theory, big data, global optimisation
+* Inverse theory, global optimisation
 * Constraining geodynamics using seismology

 ### Education